kagsimsek/kagsimsek.github.io/misc.md

 _Your priority should not be achieving in the system, but becoming independent in the system._ -Luke Smith

+_That bird has no idea what he's looking at, and yet, what does the bird do?
+Does he panic?
+No, he just does the best he can._ -Terry A. Davis

+_An idiot admires complexity, while a genius admires simplicity._ -Terry A. Davis

 * Quantum-mechanical harmonic oscillator: Copy the following into a Mathematica notebook and evaluate it.
 WF[n] will produce you the normalized nth eigenfunction of the oscillator.

 ```Mathematica